IRREVERSABLE SHIFT UNDERWAY

 While most Americans pay little attention to the dismal situation that the U.S. is in, the rest of the world, adversaries and trading partners, do understand that hard times are in the works.

 While many would like to blame Trump for this situation it is an accumulated reality caused by decades of corruption and mismanagement, it will not be saved by any single administration.
-There is no painless playbook, there is no magic formula, it is a whole spectrum of crisis all converging at ounce.
+There is no painless playbook, there is no magic formula, it is a whole spectrum of crisis all converging at once.

 I believe the least effective way of dealing with all this is by threats, bluster and intimidation, those tactics no longer work and are counterproductive.
 The United States can adjust to the new economic realities and even prosper, it will not be painless, but doable.
 It will need to stop the anti-everybody propaganda and realize the United States does sit in a very secure position with vast oceans all around.
 Most of the world does not wish the country harm, but does desire a new economic and political reality that respects national sovereignty.